wragge/closed-glams-covid19/index.md

 ## ACT

+### National Archives of Australia

+* 17 March 2020 – National and state offices remain open, but public events and talks, education programs, school holiday programs, and tours have been suspended.
+[More info...](https://www.naa.gov.au/visitor-update-coronavirus)

 ### National Film and Sound Archive

 * 16 March 2020 – Building closed from 4pm, 18 March.
 Education programs cancelled from 16 March, other events, screenings, and exhibitions cancelled from 4pm, 18 March to 30 April.
 [More info...](https://www.nfsa.gov.au/visit-us)